 Prime Factorization Calculator

-Break any number into its prime factors.
+Break any integer into its prime factors with exponent notation.

 Prime factorization is the process of breaking a composite number down into a product of prime numbers.
 Every integer greater than 1 is either a prime number itself or can be expressed as a unique product of prime numbers.
 This is guaranteed by the Fundamental Theorem of Arithmetic.